 A History of Wofford, 1854-2010

 On July 4, 1851, the future Methodist Bishop William Wightman came to a beautiful site on a high ridge overlooking the tiny courthouse village of Spartanburg, South Carolina.
 As more than 4,000 people looked on, he made the keynote address while local Masons laid the cornerstone for Wofford College.
-A distinguished professor and journalist as well as a clergyman, Wightman stressed that the new institution would pattern itself after neither the South’s then-elitist public universities nor the narrowly sectarian colleges sponsored by some denominations.
-Instead, he argued, “It is impossible to conceive of greater benefits— to the individual or to society— than those embraced in the gift of a liberal education, combining moral principle ... with the enlightened and cultivated understanding which is the product of thorough scholarship.”
+A distinguished professor, journalist, and clergyman, Wightman stressed that the new institution would pattern itself after neither the South’s then-elitist public universities nor the narrowly sectarian colleges sponsored by some denominations.
+Instead, he argued, “It is impossible to conceive of greater benefits — to the individual or to society — than those embraced in the gift of a liberal education, combining moral principle ... with the enlightened and cultivated understanding which is the product of thorough scholarship.”

 Construction finally began in the summer of 1852 under the supervision of Ephraim Clayton of Asheville, NC.
 Skilled African-American carpenters executed uniquely beautiful woodwork, including a pulpit and pews for the chapel.
 The college bell arrived from the Meneely Foundry in West Troy, New York, and, from the west tower of “Old Main,” it continues to sing out as the “voice of Wofford.”
 The exterior of the building today is true to the original design, but the interior has been modernized and renovated three times — in the early 1900s, in the 1960s, and in 2007.